OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/2_threats_through_use.md

 >Category: development-time data science control for threats through use
 >Permalink: https://owaspai.org/goto/trainadversarial/

+Train adversarial: Add adversarial examples to the training set to make the model more robust against evasion attacks.
+First, adversarial examples are generated, just like they would be generated for an evasion attack.
+By definition, the model produces the wrong output for those examples.
+By adding them to the training set with the right output, the model is in essence corrected.
+As a result it generalizes better.

-Train adversarial: Add adversarial examples to the training set to make the model more resilient (Data science).
-While adversarial training does make a model more robust against specific attacks, it is important to note that it also adds significant training overhead, does not scale well with model complexity / input dimension, can lead to overfitting, and may not generalize well to new attack methods.
-For a general summary of adversarial training, see [Bai et al.](https://arxiv.org/pdf/2102.01356.pdf)
+It is important to note that generating the adversarial examples creates significant training overhead, does not scale well with model complexity / input dimension, can lead to overfitting, and may not generalize well to new attack methods.

   Links to standards:

   - Not covered yet in ISO/IEC standards
   - ENISA Securing Machine Learning Algorithms Annex C: "Add some adversarial examples to the training dataset"

   References:

+  - For a general summary of adversarial training, see [Bai et al.](https://arxiv.org/pdf/2102.01356.pdf)
   - Goodfellow, I.J.; Shlens, J.; Szegedy, C. Explaining and harnessing adversarial examples. arXiv 2014, arXiv:1412.6572.
   - Lyu, C.; Huang, K.; Liang, H.N.
 A unified gradient regularization family for adversarial examples.
 In Proceedings of the 2015 ICDM.
   - Papernot, N.; Mcdaniel, P. Extending defensive distillation. arXiv 2017, arXiv:1705.05264.